 Is Argentium Silver Magnetic?

-No, Silver Argentium isn’t magnetic.
+No, Argentium silver isn’t magnetic.
 It’s diamagnetic.

 Silver Argentium is diamagnetic because pure silver is diamagnetic, and Silver Argentium has a huge percentage of pure silver in it (93.5%, 94%, or 96%) with the remaining few percent consisting of germanium and copper.

-Pure silver, copper and germanium are all diamagnetic metals making Silver Argentium diamagnetic.
+Pure silver, copper and germanium are all diamagnetic metals making Argentium silver diamagnetic.

-Is Argentium Silver Hypoallergenic?
+Is Argentium Silver Hypoallergenic or Allergenic?

-Yes, Argentium silver is hypoallergenic.
+Argentium silver is hypoallergenic.
+It’s not allergenic.

-Argentium Silver isn’t allergenic because this silver alloy has a huge percentage of pure silver in it (93.5%, 94%, or 96%) with the remaining few percent consisting of germanium and copper.
+Argentium silver isn’t allergenic because this silver alloy has a huge percentage of pure silver in it (93.5%, 94%, or 96%) with the remaining few percent consisting of germanium and copper.

 Does Argentium Silver Tarnish?